John Braham (tenor): Early career

 Braham's first stage appearance was in fact at Leoni's Covent Garden 1787 benefit, when he sang Thomas Arne's The soldier tir’d of war’s alarms.
 He next appeared in June at the Royalty Theatre, again with Leoni.

-After 1788 however we do not hear of a public performance until Braham appeared at Bath under the aegis of his teacher, the male soprano Venanzio Rauzzini in 1794.
+After 1788, however, nothing hear of a public performance until Braham appeared at Bath under the aegis of his teacher, the male soprano Venanzio Rauzzini in 1794.
 This empty period will have coincided with the departure of Leoni and also with Braham's voice breaking.
 It also therefore suggests a birthdate of around 1774 or 1775, rather than the 1777 date given by nearly all modern sources.
-During this period he was supported by the Goldsmid family.
-The Goldsmids were influential financiers who maintained their friendship with Braham later in his career and also used him as entertainment at their soirées.
-Their neighbour and occasional guest there was Horatio Nelson, whose heroic fate was later to prompt Braham's greatest song-writing success, "The Death of Nelson".
-(It first appeared in the opera The Americans, (Lyceum Theatre, 1811).
-Lady Hamilton, who was in a private box for the performance, was reported to have been so overcome that she suffered a fit of hysterics and had to leave the theatre).
+During this period, he was supported by the Goldsmid family.
+The Goldsmids were influential financiers who maintained their friendship with Braham later in his career and also had him entertain at their soirées.
+Their neighbour and occasional guest there was Horatio Nelson, whose later fate was to prompt Braham's greatest song-writing success, "The Death of Nelson".
+(It was first sung in the opera The Americans at the (Lyceum Theatre in 1811.
+Lady Hamilton, who was in a private box for the performance, was reported to have been so overcome that she suffered a fit of hysterics and had to leave the theatre.)